 When I was younger and money was tight, having a budget felt like wearing a straitjacket.
 It was a constant reminder of what I couldn’t afford: nights out, new clothes, a new car or meals other than beans and rice.
 However, I was thinking about it the wrong way.

-Now, I see a budget as a way to afford what I want in life, not limit what I can do.
+Now, I see a budget as a way to afford what I want in life, not as a limitation on what I can do.
 This is also how Jason Vitug, founder of financial information site Phroogal, views budgeting.

 “A budget is a blueprint to help you get where you want to go or the life you want to live,” he said.

-A recent GOBankingRates survey found that the high cost of living is the reason why most Americans don’t have enough money saved.
+A recent GOBankingRates survey found that low salaries and living paycheck to paycheck is why most Americans don’t have enough money saved.
 The cost of living isn’t going to go down anytime soon, but if you can create and stick to a realistic budget, you’ll be able to make the most of what you have.

-It Helped Me Figure Out What I Really Valued — and What I Didn’t
+Budgeting Helped Me Decide What I Really Valued — and What I Didn’t

 People often look at a budget as something that curtails the things they enjoy, Vitug said.
 That’s because they’re looking at the process as a way to cut back on spending.
 But cutting back on spending doesn’t necessarily mean eliminating all the things you enjoy; it means cutting the things that don’t add any real value or enjoyment to your life.